robotframework/robotframework-RFCP-syllabus/Chapter_4_Advanced_Structuring_and_Execution.md

 ### 4.3.2 Suite Setup and Suite Teardown of Initialization Files

 > [!IMPORTANT]
-> LXX Understand the execution order of Suite Setup and Suite Teardown in Initialization Files and their sub-suites and tests|tasks (K2)
+> LO-XX Understand the execution order of Suite Setup and Suite Teardown in Initialization Files and their sub-suites and tests|tasks (K2)

 As previously explained, **Suite Setup** and **Suite Teardown** are used to prepare and clean up the environment before and after a suite's execution.
 Initialization files provide a centralized place to define these setups and teardowns for all sub-suites and their tests|tasks within a directory structure.